 Peel and dice the potatoes.
 Place in a saucepan with enough water to cover.
 Bring to a simmer, then cover and simmer until tender, about 20 minutes.
 Drain and transfer to a small mixing bowl.

-Stir the Earth Balance into the potatoes until melted, then add the milk and mash until fluffy.
+Stir the buttery spread into the potatoes until melted, then add the nondairy milk and mash until fluffy.
 Set aside until needed.

-While the potatoes are cooking, heat the oil in a skillet.
+Meanwhile, as the potatoes are cooking, heat the oil in a skillet.
 Add the onion and carrots and sauté over medium heat until the onion is golden.
-Add the cauliflower and 1/4 cup water.
-Cover and cook until the cauliflower is just tender, about 5 minutes.
+Add the cauliflower or broccoli and the mushrooms along with 1/4 cup water.
+Cover and cook until the vegetables are just tender.

-Add the peas, corn kernels, parsley, and optional dill.
+Add the peas, corn kernels, parsley, seasoning blend, and optional dill.
 Cook until the mixture is well heated through, then stir in 1/2 cup of the mashed potatoes.
-Season with seasoned salt and pepper.
+Season with salt and pepper.

-Lightly oil a shallow 2-quart round or rectangular casserole dish.
-Sprinkle the bottom with a generous layer of wheat germ, then pour in the vegetable mixture and pat in evenly.
+Lightly oil a shallow 2-quart casserole dish.
+Pour in the vegetable mixture and pat in evenly.
 Spread the mashed potatoes over the top and pat down lightly.